Tembien: Christianity in Tembien

-As evidenced by the numerous monolithic churches in Tembien, the socio-political organisation is based on Orthodox Christianity since ancient times.
+As evidenced by the numerous monolithic churches in Tembien, the socio-political organisation is based on Oriental Orthodox Christianity since ancient times.
 There are even manuscripts referring to a mediaeval monastic movement, in which the leaders originated from Tembien.
 There is an important pilgrimage every year to the Abba Selama monastery, situated on an almost inaccessible rock that can only be reached at the peril of one's life.
 After Aksum, this would be the oldest church of Ethiopia, established by the first Syrian missionary, Frumentius, commonly named “Abba Selama”.
 The monastery was even represented on a 17th-century map of Ethiopia.
 Like Mount Athos in Greece, the local monks do not recognise the state authority over the monastery.

 Emperor Yohannes IV was baptised at the St. Mary church of Melfa.
 It is painted with scenes of his reign, and there are numerous gifts of the Emperor present in the church.
 Nowadays, every church serves also as a meeting place for the community.
 On Sundays, the villagers meet in the church compound after church service around a cup of blessed siwa (beer).
 This and other informal traditional meetings and associations allow self-organisation of the peasant communities.